MB-71/student-webdev-labs/reflection.md

 ### Accessibility

-The a11y tasks were relativelt straightforward, some of the form led me to fix some issues on the html ativity.
+The a11y tasks were relatively straightforward, some of the form led me to fix some issues on the html ativity.

+### CSS

+Learned a lot about CSS specifics that I was not necessarily familiar with.
+How specific elements and items can be stylized is interesting.
+I felt I would get somewhat lost on some of the heirarchies in attempting to change a specific item.

+### Flexbox